NREL/ATB-calc/README.md

 in the root repository directory.

 ## Notable Directories
-- `./lcoe_calculator` Extract technology metrics from the data master `xlsx` file and calculate LCOE using Python.
+- `./lcoe_calculator` Extract technology metrics from the data workbook `xlsx` file and calculate LCOE using Python.
-- `./debt_fraction_calculator` Given data and assumptions in the data master xlsx file, calculate debt fractions using PySAM.
+- `./debt_fraction_calculator` Given data and assumptions in the data workbook xlsx file, calculate debt fractions using PySAM.
 - `./example_notebooks` Example Jupyter notebooks showing how to perform various operations.
 - `./tests` Tests for code in this repository.